-preference for "structural" remedies - i.e., not letting a merger that would harm competition go forward - over behavioral conditions.
-DOJ's has explained that a behavioral condition "typically is more difficult to craft, more cumbersome and costly to administer, and easier than a structural remedy to circumvent" and could result in excessive "government entanglement" in the market.
-129
+Behavioral conditions are difficult to craft, difficult to enforce, and often do not work as planned.
+For these reasons, the Department has rightly maintained a strong preference for "structural" remedies - i.e., not letting a merger that would harm competition go forward - over behavioral conditions.
+The Department has explained that a behavioral condition "typically is more difficult to craft, more cumbersome and costly to administer, and easier than a structural remedy to circumvent" and could result in excessive "government entanglement" in the market.
+128

-Many of the recognized problems with relying on behavioral conditions to address competitive problems in a merger130 can be seen in the experience with using them in Comcast/NBCU.
+Many of the recognized problems with relying on behavioral conditions to address competitive problems in a merger129 can be seen in the experience with using them in Comcast/NBCUniversal.

-1.Difficulty in specifying the conduct in question
+1. Difficulty in specifying the conduct in question

 The merged company has deeper knowledge about its own business than the agency.

-This puts the agency at a serious disadvantage in crafting effective behavioral conditions.
-It is exceedingly difficult to specify all aspects of a company's conduct, as to what is permissible and what forbidden.
+This inherently puts the agency at a disadvantage in crafting effective behavioral conditions.
+It is exceedingly difficult to specify all aspects of a company's conduct, as to what will be permissible and what forbidden.
 This is particularly difficult in dynamic markets, where technology and business relationships are changing.
 Behavioral condition remedies can fail both by being too general, and by trying to be too specific.